 Gas and Oil Technologies (GOTCP)

 Created in 2013, the GOTCP aims to catalyse innovation across oil and gas technologies and to provide collaborative opportunities for enhancing national capabilities within both onshore and offshore activities.
-Co-operation between policy makers, research centres and companies to examine safety and environmental aspects of gas and oil technologies would reduce risks and increase economic and environmental benefits.

 The Atlantis oil and gas facility moored at greatest depth worldwide - 2.1 km below sea level - and 305 km from shore.*